shadowhunt22/shadowhunter22s-config-library/README.md

 ### Migration

 In my opinion, the only cool part about this mod is the ability to migrate a user's options from `config_a.json` to `config_b.json`.
 See [`TestConfigMigration`](/src/test/java/dev/shadowhunter22/shadowhunter22sconfiglibrary/test/TestConfigMigration.java) for an example.

+## Versions

+This mod is for *Fabric* only.
+There is no plan to support Forge.

+This mod is available for the following Minecraft versions:

+`1.20`
+`1.20.1`

+## Client and Server Support

+This mod only needs to be on the client and will not work on the server.